 - Rock Monster: The boss of the second stage, who rises up to attack after a sphere takes control of its pile.

 - Sinister Car: The carriage at the beginning of stage 2.
-While it won't attack, its purpose is to take the vampire to another location.
-The players has to chase after it while battling the werewolves interfering with the progress.
+While it won't attack, its purpose is to take the Vampire Lord to his castle.
+The players has to chase after it while battling the werewolves interfering with their progress.